Domj1204/ReadMeRanger/readme-guide.md

 ## Questions
 If you have any questions or need assistance with this project, please feel free to reach out:

-GitHub Profile: Your GitHub Username
+GitHub Profile: Domj1204
-Email: youremail@example.com
+Email: jenningsdomonic@gmail.com